The Dutch capital is not a particularly important windmill area, but even so

 once had 1000 windmills, which are covered elsewhere.

-Wood sawing mill (paltrok) - very central location, in regular use, but
+Wood sawing mill (paltrok) - very central location, in regular use up to 2006, but now

 Originally constructed in 1638, and restored in 1996.